 Maybe it seems like I’ve been picking on the Left, so let’s put the Right under consideration.
 If you’ve ever hung out with me, you’ll probably have heard me use ‘communist’ as a slur – it’s a handy insult for people/things that are overly restrictive, appropriative or just not red-blooded enough.
 But in using the word in this way I’m guilty of just the thing I’ve been complaining about – in what sense is the computer program or checkout assistant about which I’m complaining actually a communist ?
 There is no sense in which this makes sense, other than a definition that would be meaningless.

-However,h I would never use communist like this other than as a joke, never formally and rarely if at all in writing.
+However, I would never use communist like this other than as a joke, never formally and rarely if at all in writing.
 However, there are people who actually think like this and use the word in this way.
 I remember seeing a Christopher Hitchens documentary in which a Texas border vigilante complained of the ‘communists in Washington’ – OK. taxes are too high, but are those people really communists?
-Right, cultural Marxism is rampant and both parties in Washington have been influenced by Marx, but there’s no point in calling them communists.
+Both parties in Washington have been influenced by Marx, but there’s no point in calling them communists.

 Why?
 Communists are people who want to achieve the collective ownership of the means of production, and there are plenty of great words to describe the adherents of related but distinct ideologies: Social Democrat, Marxist, Anarcho-Syndicalist, Centre Leftist, Liberal and so on.